rubuslab/depot_tools/bootstrap/README.md

   - Clean `depot_tools` via: `git clean -x -f -d .`
   - Run through test steps.
   - Test upgrade to bleeding edge (if it differs).
-    - Run `python.bat` in another shell, keep it open
+    - Run `python2.bat` in another shell, keep it open
     - Run `python3.bat` in another shell, keep it open
     - Add `.bleeding_edge` to `depot_tools` root.
     - Run through test steps.
-    - In the old `python.bat` shell, run `import Queue`, confirm that it works.
+    - In the old `python2.bat` shell, run `import Queue`, confirm that it works.
     - In the old `python3.bat` shell, run `import queue`, confirm that it works.